Over 8,600 bank accounts linked to cybercriminals frozen in Jharkhand

-“We received the details of frozen accounts from the Indian Cybercrime Coordination Centre and prepared a district and bank-wise list of such information.
+“We received the details of frozen accounts from the Indian Cyber Crime Coordination Centre (I4C) and prepared a district and bank-wise list of such information.

-"The data will be shared with the superintendent of police of all districts and banks for verification of the accounts,” Jharkhand Crime Investigation Department (CID) Director General Anurag Gupta told PTI.
+"The data will be shared with the superintendents of police of all districts and banks for verification of the accounts,” Jharkhand Crime Investigation Department (CID) Director General Anurag Gupta told PTI.

+The accounts, he said, were frozen by different police forces from different parts of the country based on complaints on the CFCFRMS (Citizen Financial Cyber Fraud Reporting and Management System) portal, and ‘1930’ helpline for registering cyber crime provided by I4C (Indian Cyber Crime Coordination Centre).

+The centre was established by the Ministry of Home Affairs to provide a framework and eco-system for law enforcement agencies for dealing with cybercrime in a coordinated and comprehensive manner.

+The 8,674 bank accounts have been frozen in about a two-year span.

-“If these accounts are found fake or linked to cybercriminals, action will be taken against the account holders," he said.
+“If these accounts are found to be fake or linked to cybercriminals, action will be taken against the account holders," he said.

 The CID has been carrying out a massive operation against cybercriminals in Jharkhand.